Netto-uyoku: Shinzo Abe

 Jiro Yamaguchi also stated in Tokyo Shimbun (November 23, 2014) that Abe represented the degeneration of the intellect and spirit that typified net right-wing rhetoric.
 Yamaguchi later reiterated this in Hankyoreh (November 16, 2015), calling the Abe administration's stance on issues like the comfort women controversy as being "polluted by net right-wing views and historical revisionism".

 Yoshiaki Arita argued that the rise of hate speech and demonstrations targeting ethnic Koreans was fueled by the influence of the second Abe Cabinet, with the internet right-wing seeing themselves as Abe's allies, fostering further radicalization.

 Sanae Takaichi

-After the death of Shinzo Abe, many in the internet right-wing shifted their allegiance to Sanae Takaichi, as she was seen as a continuation of Abe's conservative legacy.
-However, Tomomi Inada, once favored by net right-wingers, had become more liberal in her stance, particularly with regards to LGBT rights, which led to her being seen as a traitor by some.
-This ideological shift contributed to Takaichi's rise in popularity among the right-wing.

 Kei Horie discussed how the internet right-wing adheres to a dual narrative of "two types of LDP": the "pro-Japan" faction, represented by Abe and Takaichi, and the "anti-Japan" faction, which they perceive as being represented by figures like Fumio Kishida, Taro Kono, Shigeru Ishiba, and others from the "Keisei-kai" and "Kokei-kai" factions of the LDP.

 Taro Akasaka suggested that while internet right-wingers may have been influenced by Abe's support of Takaichi, they misinterpreted the situation, believing that Takaichi would "save Japan," despite Abe's more strategic calculation in supporting her during the leadership contest to bolster his influence within the party.